cyrus19909/BEW/README.md

 This section is an overview of subaccounts features.

 #### GET /subaccounts
 List subaccounts.
-(NOTE: This API is limited to partners and not available for traders.)
+(NOTE: This API is limited to exchange partners and not available for traders.)
 Pagination and the sort order of the results are in inverse order of the CreatedAt field.

 ##### Headers (Explained under [Authentication](#Authentication))
 ##### Request URI https://api.bittrex.com/v3/subaccounts